 East Branch Organics, behind Stewarts, and the Ausable Inn in Keene Valley, also have wine and liquor shops

-ADK Cafe has opened a market in a building just up the street in Keene.
+ADK Cafe has closed but still has ADK market in a building just up the street in Keene.

 The farmers markets have great food.
 It is important to go early for the best selection.
 Check this Adirondack Harvest web site for a map to all the area’s farmer’s markets, shops, and roadside stands.
 Click on the one near you for details.
 Here are details on the Keene, Elizabethtown and Lake Placid Farmer’s Market.
 The Keene market is on Marcy Field, on Sundays, from 9:30 until 2pm, from mid-June until Columbus Day.

 Asgaard Farm in AuSable Forks specializes in goat cheese, but also sells eggs, pork, beef, chicken, chevon, and goat’s milk soap.
 They have farm store hours on Thursdays 2pm-6pm and Saturdays 10am-1pm.
 They have won awards for their goat cheese and you will see it in stores in the area.
 They also attend the farmer’s markets.

 Sugar House Creamery in Upper Jay offers local raw milk and wonderful cheese products.
 It is also the site of a winter farmer’s market called the Snowy Grocer.

 CSA stands for Community Supported Agriculture and is a subscription to the production of a particular farm.
 Essex Farm is a full-food (complete diet) farm feeding 220 members in Essex that uses work horses.
 Several other nearby farms including Fledging Crow Farm, Juniper Hill, Mace Chasm Farm, are cooperating to offer complete diets, even a small brewery and chese maker, all in the same neighborhood.